bfv/4gl-coding-standards/README.md

 ```

 So, with `procedure` after `end` AND a comment stating the procedure name, two spaces after the dot(`.`).
 Improves readability and accidental poking in the wrong procedure.

+# includes
+Includes should be used sparsely.
+They are good for data definition (temp-table & dataset) and a few other case.
+DON'T put business logic in an include, there are more elegant way for this.

 # functions
 Use functions rather than (internal) procedure.
 Although one has to provide a `forward` defintion it makes for much more elegant code: